JesseDWhite/no-more-cover-letter/README.md

 * Populate two main paragraphs that will contain all talking points that were previously inputted.
 * There will be a generic introductory paragraph and an ending paragraph.
 Display final output to users to copy and edit within their own text editor.
+* The application will be tailored for my current cover letter and information therein.

 <h4><em>Stretch Goals<em></h4>